Study of $B_{c}(1P)^{+}$ states in the $B_{c}^{+} \gamma$ mass spectrum: production

 Figure~\ref{fig:massfit_BcM} shows the mass distribution of the $\Bcp$ candidates, with the dimuon mass constrained to the known mass of the $\jpsi$ meson~\cite{PDG2024} and the $\Bcp$ candidates required to originate from the associated PV~\cite{Hulsbergen:2005pu}.
 An unbinned extended maximum-likelihood fit is performed on the mass distribution of the selected $\Bcp$ candidates to extract the $\Bcp$ signal yield.
 In the fit, both the signal and the background component due to Cabibbo-suppressed decays $\Bcp \to \jpsi K^+$, where the kaon is misidentified as a pion, are modeled using a modified Gaussian function with asymmetric power-law tails.
 The model parameters are fixed from simulation except for the peak location and width of the signal, which are free in the fit, and the peak location of the $\Bcp \to \jpsi K^+$ background, which is constrained relative to that of the signal.
 The combinatorial background is described with an exponential function.
 The signal yield of the selected $\Bcp$ candidates is determined to be $(18.70 \pm 0.21)\times 10^3$.

 In the theory-constrained fit to the $\Bc\gamma$ candidates, the overall $\BcOneP$ signal shape is defined using theoretical inputs.
 A rich set of theoretical predictions on the $\BcOneP$ mass spectrum is taken into account, as listed in Table~\ref{tab:mass_predictions}.
 These predictions are used to fix the location of each peak, while the resolution is determined by the mass-resolution relation described in Sec.~\ref{sec:Ecorrection}.
 In addition, the relative yields of the six signal components are also fixed to stabilize the fit.
-The contribution from the $i$-th signal component is given by
+The contribution from the $i$ th signal component is given by

-where \lum represents the integrated luminosity and is common to all components, $\sigma_{\text{prod},\,i}$ is the production cross-section, $\BF_{i}$ is the decay branching ratio, and $\varepsilon_i$ is the detection efficiency.
+where \lum represents the integrated luminosity and is common to all components, $\sigma_{\text{prod},\,i}$ is the production cross section, $\BF_{i}$ is the decay branching ratio, and $\varepsilon_i$ is the detection efficiency.
 The branching ratios $\BF_{i}$ for the $1P_1$ and $1P_1'$ states decaying to $\Bcp \gamma$ or $\Bcstar \gamma$ are calculated based on Ref.~\cite{Godfrey:2004ya}, with the masses and the mixing angle replaced by the values taken from each theoretical model.
-The same applies to the calculations of the feed-down contributions from the excited $2S$ states, which, together with the production cross-sections of $\BcOneP$ and $B_c(2S)^+$ states listed in Table~\ref{tab:prod_predictions}, provide the production cross-sections $\sigma_{\text{prod},\,i}$.
+The inclusive production cross sections for each of the four $\BcOneP$ states include both direct production, as reported in Table~\ref{tab:prod_predictions}, and feed-down contributions from the decays of excited $B_c(2S)^+$ states.
+The branching fractions for these feed-down processes are calculated according to Ref.~\cite{Godfrey:2004ya}.
 The detection efficiency is evaluated using fully simulated samples generated with {\textsc{BcVegPy}}, where the kinematic distributions are corrected to match the various decay modes of the $\BcOneP$ states.
 With the peak locations and relative contributions of each component fixed, the overall $\BcOneP$ signal shape is obtained for each theoretical model, allowing the summed $\BcOneP$ signal yield to be determined from the fit.